FEMALES THRIVING WITH

 This analogy works when we speak about specialists vs general counselors in the mental health field, as well.

 General counselors or therapists don't have one specialty, but instead try to help you with any and all concerns you may have.
-You likely will have less structured sessions, and will spend more time "just talking" about whatever concerns you may have that week.
-General counselors may also work with you long-term, offering sessions for years.

-A neurodivergent specialist, or neuropsychotherapist, on the other hand, has expertise and great knowledge about neurodivergence, and will be able to offer you a psychoeducation on how and why your brain works the way it does, with short-term structured sessions allowing you to learn about yourself and healthy coping skills, as well.
+and will be able to offer you psychoeducation on how and why your brain works the way it does, with structured, action-oriented sessions allowing you to learn about yourself and healthy coping skills, as well.

-It's time to put your needs, first!
+It's time to put your needs, first.

-Start living the life you deserve to be living.
+Start living the life you deserve to be living!

-You are free to schedule your free
+You are free to schedule your initial consultation, below.

 CUSTOM JAVASCRIPT / HTML